 Dr Martin Archer is a unique and exciting young science broadcaster.
-An award winning physicist, science writer and one of the UK’s leading science presenters, Martin will soon receive his PhD in Space Plasma Physics at Queen Mary University of London (and Imperial College London.
+An award winning physicist, science writer and one of the UK’s leading science presenters, Martin researches Space Plasma Physics at Queen Mary University of London (and Imperial College London.
 He currently writes and presents for James May’s Head Squeeze, a BBC Worldwide YouTube channel, and is a prominent media spokesperson on breaking science news stories.

 Martin’s research interests concern not only the fundamentals of the fourth state of matter, plasma, but also the complex interactions between the solar wind and planetary magnetic fields, like the Earth’s, along with the effects these interactions can have on us and the development of new space technology.
 However, Martin maintains a real passion for Physics in general.